 As a result of this approach we probably are going to take a lot of heat for how we rank Sandy Koufax.
 We acknowledge that at his very peak Koufax ranked among the greatest pitchers ever.
 But his peak was really only four seasons, and he had a fifth season where he was pretty good, but not at the level of his zenith.

-We valued peak over career slightly , especially with starting pitchers, but 4-5 years alone is not enough to put Koufax in the upper echelon of pitchers.
+We valued peak over career slightly (about 55/45), especially with starting pitchers, but 4-5 years alone is not enough to put Koufax in the upper echelon of pitchers.
 Sure, had he been able to pitch after the age of 30 he would have added to his resume, but he wasn’t able to.
-And it wouldn’t be fair to give him credit for doing something he didn’t do because of injury.

 We made an exception for players who died during the middle of their careers, or suffered mental breakdowns or other tragic events that removed them from the game.
 Charlie Hollocher, Ray Chapman, and Thurman Munson are examples of this small group.

 We used subjective opinion to discount players who were suspected of using performance enhancing drugs.
 We admit we may be wrong in some of our rankings in regards to PEDs, but we felt we had to penalize Barry Bonds, Roger Clemens, Manny Ramirez, Rafael Palmeiro, and Alex Rodriguez.
-We also lowered Mark McGwire and Sammy Sosa and a few others.
+We also lowered Mark McGwire, Sammy Sosa, Ryan Braun, Miguel Tejada, Brady Anderson and a few others.
 Your opinion may vary.

-Any player who was ever suspended for using banned substances has been penalized, typically with a 5 to 15 percent subtraction from their overall score.
-The hit taken by ARod moved him from #1 to #2 at shortstop in our rankings.
+Any player who was ever suspended for using banned substances has been penalized.
+The adjustment for ARod moved him from #1 to #2 at shortstop in our rankings.
 Bonds would have been the third greatest player ever in our rankings, but after an adjustment for steroid use, he’s still in the top ten.

 For those players who merely had rumors swirling around them, such as Ivan Rodriguez, Jeff Bagwell and Mike Piazza, we did not pretend to know if they “cheated,” we simply rated them as if they did not use steroids.

 We used a small scale of 0.5 to 4.0 for postseason performance.
 About 150 players got a score.
 A few even went backwards (Joe Jackson, Buck Weaver, and Happy Felsch for obvious reasons).
-The only player who got a +4.0 was Reggie.
-Four players: Ruth, Mantle, Eddie Collins, and Home Run Baker, for a +3.0.
+The only player who got a +4 was Reggie.
+Five players: Ruth, Mantle, Eddie Collins, Home Run Baker, and Madison Bumgarner, received a +3.
 Then you have dozens of players who got a 0.5, or 1.0 to 2.5 adjustments.
 When we’re talking about a final score between 100-400 for most players, this adjustment doesn’t make much of a difference in most cases.

-We felt we had to reward players who served as player/managers and had success.
-That’s a unique role to fill and an important one.
-Tris Speaker, Frank Robinson, Rogers Hornsby, Mickey Cochrane, Bucky Harris, and Lou Boudreau got a slight Intangible Score bump for being great at it, among a few others.
+We felt we had to reward players who served as player/managers and had success: Tris Speaker, Frank Robinson, Rogers Hornsby, Mickey Cochrane, Bucky Harris, and Lou Boudreau got a slight Intangibles Score bump for being great at it, among a few others.

-In some cases, the Intangible Score helped us make adjustments of the rankings.
+In some cases, the Intangibles Score helped us make adjustments of the rankings.
 We couldn’t fathom Sandy Koufax ranking below Rick Reuschel, for example.
 But our formula says that’s so, mostly because Reuschel pitched a hell of a lot longer than Sandy.
-We used a slight Intangible Score adjustment to fix that.
+We used a slight Intangibles Score adjustment to fix that.

-Similarly, we really believe George Brett was a more valuable player than Adrian Beltre.
-Our rankings had Beltre slightly ahead, so we used Intangible Score tweaks to switch them.
+Similarly, we firmy believe George Brett was a more valuable player than Adrian Beltre.
+Our rankings had Beltre slightly ahead, so we used Intangibles tweaks to switch them (though they remain close by the formula).
 Quibble with that if you will, but it made sense to us.

 There are a few players who could have been ranked at multiple positions.
 How did we choose where to rate them?
 We used common sense and also looked at games played.

-Five pitchers who spent all or part of their careers as relievers rated in our Top 100 Pitcher rankings (Mariano Rivera, Dennis Eckersley, John Smoltz, Hoyt Wilhelm, and Wilbur Wood).
-But only Rivera spent all of his time as a reliever, and he still rated in the middle of our all-time list for pitchers.
-Relievers simply do not play enough to make an impact on our lists, but if the usage trends change in the future (or if another Mo comes along), they may appear.
+Five pitchers who spent all or part of their careers as relievers rated in our Top 100 Pitcher rankings (Mariano Rivera, Dennis Eckersley, John Smoltz, Hoyt Wilhelm, and Wilbur Wood), but all of them except Rivera had several years as starting pitchers.
+Relievers simply do not play enough to make an impact on our lists.